 - Acetyl-L-carnitine: This is becoming a popular supplement for brain function and is believed to help maintain brain cells.

 What about caffeine?

 Caffeine is not a nutritional supplement or a micronutrient, but it is a brain stimulant that also blocks receptors for a chemical called adenosine, which normally prevents the release of excitatory brain chemicals.
 This makes brain-stimulating chemicals flow more freely—giving you a surge of energy and potentially improving mental performance and slowing age-related mental decline.
 The benefits are not without some downsides, but it is worth noting both the benefits and risks when considering supplements for brain function.

-This article refers to a piece published by The Linus Pauling Institute, by Victoria Drake, Ph.D. titled “Micronutrients and Cognitive Function.”
-That article focusses specifically on cognitive function, or in lay terms, thought and mental processes.
+This article refers to a piece published by The Linus Pauling Institute and authored by Victoria Drake, Ph.D. titled “Micronutrients and Cognitive Function.”
+That article focuses specifically on cognitive function, or in lay terms, thought and mental processes.
 Citation: Citation: Drake, V. (2011, Spring).
 Micronutrients and Cognitive Function.
 The Linus Pauling Institute Research Newsletter, 12-15.

 To read another scholarly abstract on the NIH website co-authored by , PharmD, RPh,1 , PhD,2 and , PharmD, PhD2, click here.